Austin Pasztor

-Austin William Pasztor (born November 26, 1990) is a former Canadian professional American football offensive tackle.
-He played college football at Virginia and was signed by the Minnesota Vikings as an undrafted free agent in 2012.
+Austin William Pasztor (born November 26, 1990) is a Canadian former professional football player who was an offensive tackle in the National Football League (NFL).
+He played college football for the Virginia Cavaliers and was signed by the Minnesota Vikings as an undrafted free agent in 2012.

-Early years
+Early life

 Pasztor attended Glendale High School before transferring to Fork Union Military Academy.

 College career

 Pasztor finished his college eligibility with the Virginia Cavaliers.
-He was selected fourth overall by the Edmonton Eskimos in the 2012 CFL Draft.
-He was ranked as the fourth best player in the Canadian Football League's Amateur Scouting Bureau final rankings for players eligible in the 2012 CFL Draft.
+He was selected fourth overall by the Edmonton Eskimos in the 2012 CFL draft.
+He was ranked as the fourth best player in the Canadian Football League's Amateur Scouting Bureau final rankings for players eligible in the 2012 CFL draft.

 Professional career

 Minnesota Vikings

 On April 29, 2012, Pasztor signed with the Minnesota Vikings.
 On August 31, 2012, as the Vikings reduced their roster down to league maximum of 53 players, he was released.

 Jacksonville Jaguars

 Pasztor was signed to the Jacksonville Jaguars practice squad on September 17, 2012.
 He was promoted to the active roster on December 14.
 He started three games for the Jaguars in 2012.

 On October 2, 2013, the Jaguars announced that they had traded starting left tackle Eugene Monroe to the Baltimore Ravens.
 Monroe's left tackle position was filled by Luke Joeckel, paving the way for Pasztor to become the team's starting right tackle despite the fact he had been primarily used at guard in the past.
 Overall, in the 2013 season, he appeared in 15 games and started 13.
 In the 2014 season, he appeared in and started eight games.

 He was released by the Jaguars on September 5, 2015.